Richouf95/printf/README.md

-This is a project that improve to make own C printf function.
-And make it work
+Working on printf
+In this project we have to clone the printf function of C.
+And handle all case of wrinting int the output console.